top of page

 Electric System

 Inside and outside lights will be checked for faults.
 Sockets and Appliances will be checked for faults to ensure they are correct for the appliances in the vehicle.
-Residual Current Device: An investigation will be conducted to ensure that they trip within a set time.
+Residual Current Device: An investigation will be conducted to ensure they trip within the specified time.

 Water

-The water system, including the fresh water and wastewater systems, is tested for leaks and blockages.
+The water system, including the fresh water and wastewater, is tested for leaks and blockages.
 The check includes filters, taps, showers, pumps, and toilets.

 Gas